 - An initial assessment of pupil baseline knowledge and skills is carried out in literacy as well as numeracy.
-Students will be reassessed once a term to determine progress by Head of EAL and/or EAL Teaching Assistant using Bell Foundation descriptors.
-Student will be set specific targets which will be reviewed in each reassessment cycle as well as during informal check-ins. - The assessment process should wherever possible include gathering of evidence of first language oracy and literacy skills e.g. students completing age appropriate writing task in first language; use of bilingual staff to assess oracy skills.
+Students will be reassessed once a term to determine progress by Head of EAL and/or EAL Teaching Assistant.
+Assessment is carried out using the EAL STAR software which assesses reading, writing, speaking and listening skills.
+Students will be set specific targets which will be reviewed in each reassessment cycle as well as during informal check-ins. - Staff will have access to individual EAL grades to assist with planning for each skill via the Inclusion handbook: - A- New to English, - B- Early Acquisition,

+- C- Developing Competence,

+- D- Competent,

+- E- Fluent.

+- The assessment process should wherever possible include gathering of evidence of first language oracy and literacy skills e.g. students completing age-appropriate writing task in first language; use of bilingual staff to assess oracy skills.